pckerneis/spequoia/packages/website/guide.md

 It is also machine-readable, allowing for automatic generation of documentation, wireframes, and end-to-end tests.

+The goal of Spequoia is to provide a single source of truth for your application that can be used throughout the software development lifecycle.
+This reduces the duplication of knowledge and facilitates the synchronization between your specifications, your code and your documentation.

 ## Spequoia and the software development lifecycle

 Spequoia is designed to be used throughout the software development lifecycle, from design to regression testing.